 2 oz. of ice cold vodka

 1 cup of bread flour (I use all purpose flour and it works fine.)

 1/2 tsp. white pepper

 1/2 tsp. allspice

 1/2 tsp. (or more) of grated fresh ginger root (Or pre-minced ginger in a jar, available at Asian markets.)

 1/2 tsp. baking powder

-1 cup of cornstarch for dredging
+1 cup of cornstarch in a wide bowl for dredging

 2 quarts of soybean oil for frying